-Underwater visual census survey methods such as belt transects (English and others 1994), stationary point counts (Bohnsack and Bannerot 1986), roving diver surveys (Schmitt and others 2002), and towed-diver surveys (Brainard and others 2008), etc., have been commonly used to estimate the abundance and biomass of coral reef fishes.
+Underwater visual census survey methods such as belt transects (English et al. 1994), stationary point counts (Bohnsack and Bannerot 1986), roving diver surveys (Schmitt et al. 2002), and towed-diver surveys (Brainard et al. 2008), etc., have been commonly used to estimate the abundance and biomass of coral reef fishes.
 In a highly dynamic environment like coral reefs, numerous physical factors such as habitat complexity, water clarity, environmental conditions and survey period, interact with intrinsic factors such as observer experience and fish behavior to influence these population estimates.
-Therefore, a "count" of a certain fish represents only a proportion all the individuals found in the area (e.g. Lancia and others 1994) and true abundances are rarely known.
+Therefore, a "count" of a certain fish represents only a proportion all the individuals found in the area (e.g. Lancia et al. 1994) and true abundances are rarely known.
 Chances are some of the fish that have been missed and are not likely included resulting in the underestimation of the population abundance.
 Traditional statistics have normally used variance to estimate likely statistical distribution.
-However, this situation can also be mathematically represented by a Bayesian approach using the equation where the expected value of the counts made during the survey is a function of the actual number of individuals, N, present in the area and the probability of detecting (p) the species given the array of conditions affecting the ability to "detect" the individuals in time or location i (see Barker and Sauer 1992, Nichols 1992, Lancia and others 1994).
+However, this situation can also be mathematically represented by a Bayesian approach using the equation where the expected value of the counts made during the survey is a function of the actual number of individuals, N, present in the area and the probability of detecting (p) the species given the array of conditions affecting the ability to "detect" the individuals in time or location i (see Barker and Sauer 1992, Nichols 1992, Lancia et al. 1994).
 Although this estimation of detection probability is widely used in avian population research and monitoring, it has been underutilized in coral reef fish ecology.
 This oversight is surprising since coral reef fish ecology has its deep theoretical roots in terrestrial bird studies.

 Eq.
-1. E(Ci) = Ni pi
+1. $$E(C_i) = N_i p_i$$